networknt/light-doc/content/en/tutorial/graphql/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-GraphQL is gain traction these day as a RESTful replacement for Mobile native applications and Single Page Applications built on top of React, Vue and Angular.
-It is designed to resolve common issues with RESTful API and has a lot of wonderful features; however, for most developers it is very hard to learn in the first place.
+GraphQL is gaining traction these days as a RESTful replacement for Mobile native applications and Single Page Applications built on top of React, Vue, and Angular.
+It is designed to resolve common issues with RESTful API, and has a lot of wonderful features; however, for most developers it is very hard to learn in the first place.
 In this section, we are going to walk through several light-graphql-4j examples and show you how to build your own GraphQL server.

-There are several tutorials and source code can be found at light-example-4j [graphql folder][].
+There are several tutorials, and source code can be found at light-example-4j [graphql folder][].

 ### [Hello World][]

 This is a very simple Hello World query to show you how to get GraphQL up and running with light-codegen without using GraphQL IDL.

 ### [Star Wars][]

-This is a similar example as Hello World with IDL to trigger the generation.
-It is utilize the star wars GraphQL IDL downloaded from the Internet.
+This is a similar example to Hello World with IDL to trigger the generation.
+It utilizes the star wars GraphQL IDL downloaded from the Internet.

 ### [Mutation][]

-This example shows you how to create a full blown GraphQL service with both query and mutation.
+This example shows you how to create a full-blown GraphQL service with both query and mutation.

 ### [Mutation IDL][]

-This is the same example like the mutation but is generated from a schema.
+This is the same example as the mutation but is generated from a schema.

 ### [Relay Todo][]